 By janet from Mckinney, TX

 Editor's Note: ThriftyFun's members say "Yes, it is a scam.
 There are many reports of people being taken advantage by this company and other similar "work from home" ventures.
-Use caution whenever any employment opportunity costs money upfront.

 The Better Business Bureau rates them a big, fat "F".